Abullah7/Breast_Cancer_classification/README.md

 ## Usage

-The main notebook for this project is `model_1.ipynb`, which includes the following steps:
+The main notebook for this project is `Ensamble.ipynb`, which includes the following steps:

 1. **Loading the dataset**: Importing the dataset and displaying the initial data.
 2. **Data Preprocessing**: Cleaning the data, handling missing values, and encoding categorical variables.